vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 Desika points out that it is an 'athivada' based on 'ouchitya' or appropriateness.
 He gives the illustration of a person seeking refuge with another person in this world.
 Hc understands first of all, how he should approach a person for getting a favourable response, and then seeks his refuge.
 Even in the case of Prapatti, one should understand carlier how he should seek refuge with the Lord, and how the Lord would protect one approaching like that, and for knowing this, there is no 'pramana' other than the shastras.
 If, by the inference that Lord would protect 'us if we seek Him, it would be applicable to all who have an awareness of godhead, and the shastras prescribing upasana and others would become futile.
 It cannot be known from inference that a capable person could practise upasana, whereas an incapable personi might resort to the means of Prapatti.
 It is only from shastras that we can understand that Prapatti is a sufficient and capable substitute to Bhakti Yoga.
 If one undertakes such deeds ignoring the shastras, he would be committing offences, as all the particulars of Prapatti, are to be known from the shastras alone.
 It is to be admitted that Prapatti along with its accessories is to be prescribed by the shastras for the guidance of the aspirants on account of the above reasons.
 6. Though it is ordained by the shastras that one may

 adopt Prapattı or Upasana in accordance with one's own ability, it is mentioned by some that upasana or Bhakti Yoga is opposed to the essential nature of the jivatman, who is utterly subscrvient to Paramatman.
 Desika says that this is also intended to praise Prapatti.

-1

-250

-Essence of Srimad Rahasyatraya Saram

 It cannot be said that the practice or Upasana or Prapatti, is opposed to the essential nature of the atman, which is eternal.
 As in the case of kainkarya, even in practice of Prapatti or Bhakti Yoga, there is 'Bhagavadadhinakartrutva' or doership subordinated to, or given by the Lord, as propounded by the Brahmasutras, and so, it cannot be said that the essential nature of the jivatman is 'atyanca-nirvyapara' or totally devoid of any kind of doership.
 In that case, it will become a non-entity.
 It cannot be said that 'sannidhimatra' or mere presence is the function of the atman, without even enjoyership, in which case, the world becomes unreal and there will not be even an aspiration for liberation.
 So, it cannot be said that upasanas are 'svarupa-viruddha' on account of the absence of kartrutva as in the case of the sankyhas.

 "Is it not said", it may be asked, "that wealth comes to one who refrains from any action and one who follows karma cannot even get a sip of water to drink?"
 This also does not speak of the fucility of the means prescribed by the shastras, but emphasises that the results of karmas done earlier cannot be escaped.